pratikabhang/DOCVIEW--AI-Document-Analyzer/frontend/README.md

-# DocuThinker Frontend
+# DocView Frontend

-Welcome to the **Frontend** of the **DocuThinker** application!
-This React-based frontend integrates with the DocuThinker backend, allowing users to upload documents, chat with an AI, and extract key insights from their documents.
+Welcome to the **Frontend** of the **DocView** application!
+This React-based frontend integrates with the DocView backend, allowing users to upload documents, chat with an AI, and extract key insights from their documents.
 The frontend also provides various authentication functionalities such as registration, login, and password recovery.

 ## Table of Contents